-Does Down Syndrome Qualify for Social Security Disability Benefits?
+Does Non-Mosaic Down Syndrome Qualify for Social Security Disability Benefits?

 - Intellectual disabilities